qutip/qutip-tutorials/tutorials-v4/heom/heom-4-dynamical-decoupling.md

 ### Introduction

-Followings https://journals.aps.org/pra/pdf/10.1103/PhysRevA.58.2733 we consider an example of dynamical decoupling.
+Following [Lorenza Viola and Seth Lloyd](https://arxiv.org/abs/quant-ph/9803057) we consider an example of dynamical decoupling.
 We choose a drive which performs pi rotations, interspersed with short periods where the bath causes dephasing.

-We first show the standard example of equally spaced pulses, and then consider the 'optimal' Uhrig spacing (Götz S. Uhrig Phys.
+We first show the standard example of equally spaced pulses, and then consider the 'optimal' Uhrig spacing ([Götz S. Uhrig Phys.
 Rev. Lett.
-98, 100504 (2007)).
+98, 100504 (2007)](https://arxiv.org/abs/quant-ph/0609203)).

 ```{code-cell} ipython3
 %pylab inline